bitliner/AngularChart/README.md

 ## TODO

-* defining the unique interface to other libraries
+* define the unique interface to other libraries
 * support for more libraries to build the charts (d3)
 * support for more types of charts (pie chart, etc.)